 The classes engage students in an intense self-reflective search through the development of hands-on technical skills, visual reasoning, and an understanding of historical and social ideas, movements and traditions.

 • Show traditional and emerging trends in the field of painting through historical and contemporary contexts

 • Instill self-discipline while fostering an atmosphere of freedom

 • Create personal interest within each student that leads to strong self-directed concepts, and a process of executing that concept into a final project

-• Continue to foster a place where interdisciplinary learning culminates into high levels of experimentation and exploration
+• Continue to foster a place where interdisciplinary learning culminates into experimentation and exploration

 The heart of our painting courses is our large studio space.
 Other areas heavily used by students are the design room where two large format printers are housed for digital projects in painting and drawing, and the Project Gallery where in-progress painting projects are often displayed for intensive critiques.

 Painting students are also strongly encouraged to incorporate printmaking, digital media, drawing and photographic skills into their work.